 With University of California President Michael V. Drake

-The Center is excited to launch “Speech Spotlight Live,” a series of virtual events that will serve as an extension of our existing Speech Spotlight series.
+On Wednesday, January 27th, the Center launched “Speech Spotlight Live,” a series of virtual events that will serve as an extension of its existing Speech Spotlight series.
 Each event will feature a conversation between Executive Director Michelle Deutchman and one or more experts to examine the pressing topics in speech and civic engagement in higher education.

 – How do we capitalize on the momentum of student participation in the November election?